opensvc/docs.opensvc.com/source/agent.service.references.rst

 References and ``env`` Section
 ------------------------------

-The ``env`` section can be used to store arbitrary factorized information to make available as references in other parts of the service configuration.
+The ``env`` section can be used to store arbitrary factorized information to make available as references in other parts of the configuration.

 Example: